GOcontroll/Moduline-WebUI/README.md

 to install the module in your venv while using the regular project files as the source

 then run
-`go-webui`
+`go-webui -passkey test`
-to launch the webserver
+to launch the webserver with the passkey 'test'

 `python3 setup.py sdist`
 to build the package for distribution